Code-Institute-Submissions/wasim-eb-photography-battle_MarResub/README.md

     - Used to generate responsive image used in README file.

+## UX
+---
+### **Strategy**

+Considering the core UX principles I first started to think about the strategy for this website and defined who the target users would be and what features/technologies they would want.
+The thought behind this project was also very simple and also inspired from the movie Need for Speed.
+All racers would receive a Location pinpoint in which they had 45 hours to reach.
+The user is able to grasp the necessary information pretty quickly.
+More inspiration and media will be found on the social media platforms.

+Photography Battle's target users are:
+* All ages
+* Photographers

+What these users would be looking for:
+* An adventure
+* Meeting new people
+* Recognition in photography

+### **Scope**

+In order to achieve the beneficial goal, the following features will be included in this release:

+- Header and menu bar, to navigate to various sections of the page
+- Information section to introduce the event
+- Newsletter sign up form
+- Footer containing links to social media

 ## Features

 This is a fully responsive website.
 The page is divided into the four sections listed in the navbar.
 Where a colour background has been used it has a nice fitting color and the text is white.
 All of the headings used the font Lato and I feel this consistency has been used across the website to create a coherent design.
 I have chosen a picture that fits the theme of the webpage and gives it a nice contrast combined with the other elements.